 Shuswap Water Quality Data and Highlights

-The Shuswap Watershed Council has produced two resources for you to learn about our watershed’s water quality.
+The Shuswap Watershed Council wants to make it easier for you to learn about the water quality in our watershed.

-The SWC has published its first annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2016.
+The SWC has completed its third annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2018.

-Water quality reports for the Shuswap watershed were developed in 2012 and 2013 by the Shuswap Lake Integrated Planning Process.
-Learn more.
+Water quality reports for the Shuswap watershed were also developed in 2012 and 2013 by the Shuswap Lake Integrated Planning Process.
+Find the SLIPP reports.

 In 2017 the SWC initiated a water quality monitoring project in Shuswap Lake to test for the presence of substances called nonylphenols.
 Nonylphenols are a group of synthetic (man-made) compounds found in many industry and consumer products such as detergents, shampoos, cosmetics, lubricants, plastics, rubbers, paints and more.
 Nonylphenols can be toxic and persistent in the environment, and harmful to algae, invertebrates and fish.
 They are not routinely monitored in fresh water by environmental regulators.